 What will come out of this investigation?

-If the investigation is done well, the DOJ will learn about the many issues with policing in Minneapolis.
-They will put together a consent decree—a list of required changes.
+The outcome will be a consent decree--a court-enforceable agreement with a list of required changes.
 The consent decree will then be presented in court and Minneapolis will be ordered to follow it.
-If the city doesn’t follow it, the federal government could take over our police department, a process called receivership.
+The court will appoint a monitoring team to determine if the city is making strides toward implementing the required changes.
+The city risks sanctions (fines) if they don't.
+Ultimately, if the city fails to make the changes required by the consent decree, the federal government could take over our police department, a process called receivership.

 Here’s how you can get involved:

 - Attend the DOJ community listening sessions and give your input.
 If you can't attend a session, you can email com[email protected] or leave a message at 866-432-0268.